 In the hive, the Ladies rule.
 Just two reasons not to be a male (drone) bee

 1. In the Autumn the girls (workers) eject all the males (literally!) out the hive entrance and they just end up freezing/starving to death.
-If they are really unlucky and their "due" (hatch) date is in Autumn the girls might sling them out before they're even "born".
+You can see the girls running round the hive, picking up the males and slinging them out hte door.
+If they are really unlucky and their "due" (hatch) date is in Autumn the girls might pull them out as larvae and sling them out before they're even "born".

 2. Sound bad?
 It gets worse.
-If a drone does manage to be successful and mate, the experience will leaves him fatally injured (something (!) gets snapped off in the process).
+If a drone does manage to be successful and mate a certain appendage (!) detonates in the process leaving the drone fatally wounded.

 The Latin name for Honey Bee is Apis Melifera.
 If you look on our labels the ingredient "Mel" is in all the bath bombs.
 Mel is ancient Greek for Honey.
 Zeus, king of the Greek Gods was fed honey as a baby by a nymph called........
 Melissa.